zerotier/docs/docs/bridging.md

 - You're doing this on your home network and can log in to your router and find the DHCP settings.
 - You have a keyboard, monitor, and ethernet cable plugged into your Pi.
 Chances are high we'll break networking and lose access to the Pi.
 - You're somewhat familiar with the command line, ssh.
 - We're going to use systemd networking for this.
-You could probably adapt the concepts to a different linux network configuration system if you have opinions about systemd.
+You could probably adapt the concepts to a different Linux network configuration system if you have opinions about systemd.
-- We used a raspberry Pi 2 while writing this, but a Pi 3 or 4 should work fine.
+- We used a Raspberry Pi 2 while writing this, but a Pi 3 or 4 should work fine.
 Anything running a Debian 10+ based distro should be fine.
-It doesn't have to be a Raspberry Pi, but some of these instructions might be raspbian specific.
+It doesn't have to be a Raspberry Pi, but some of these instructions might be Raspbian specific.

 ### What you'll need